Chapter 2. Collect financial information

 How to

 It is helpful if you could designate a personal financial space to conduct all of your financial decisions.
 A designated computer/cloud file area is a good place to start.
-You may also want to invest in a shredder and/or a fireproof safe-deposit box to keep important, permanent documents such as insurance policy documents, deeds for real estate, car titles, birth certificates, passports, marriage/divorce papers, and last but not least Social Security Cards safe.
+You may also want to invest in a fireproof safe-deposit box and a shredder to keep and safely dispose of important, permanent documents such as insurance policy documents, deeds for real estate, car titles, birth certificates, passports, marriage/divorce papers, and last but not least Social Security Cards safe.

-The most common dilemma in organizing your financial documents is to know which receipts you should keep and which ones you should shred away.
+A common dilemma in organizing your financial documents is to know which physical or digital receipts you should keep and which ones you should shred and dispose of.
 This can be solved by understanding the purpose and life cycle of receipts as you organize your financial records.
-A cash grocery receipt is short-lived after the amount is transferred to the budget sheet, but a receipt for a credit card purchase may need to be recorded in the budget and retained until it is verified against the credit card monthly billing statement.
+A cash grocery receipt is short-lived after the amount is transferred to your budget tool, but a receipt for a credit card purchase may need to be recorded in the budget and retained until it is verified against the credit card monthly billing statement.
 Receipts for larger purchases that have warranties should be kept until the warranty period ends.
+Some examples of items that may come with warranties include laptops, smartphones, and other electronics, furniture, appliances, cars, car batteries, etc.

 Practice